ccao-data/data-architecture/dbt/models/iasworld/columns.md

 Possible values for this variable are:

 - `4` = Regular reduction (lasts until next triennial reassessment)
+- `4B` = Regular reduction issued by the Board of Review (lasts until next triennial reassessment)
-- `5` = One year only market value relief (occupancy/vacancy reduction)
+- `5` = One year only market value relief, implemented as an occupancy/vacancy
+  reduction
-- `5B` = One year only market value relief, issued by the Board of Review
+- `5B` = One year only market value relief, implemented as an occupancy/vacancy
+  reduction, and issued by the Board of Review
+- `5C` = One year only market value relief, _not_ implemented as an
+  occupancy/vacancy reduction, and issued by the Board of Review

 {% enddocs %}

 ## cityname